SuperCh-SE-NCSU/Project2_badsmell/README.md

 ## Bad smells detector & Result

-###Issue Time Interval Detector [need Liang's data]
+###Issue Time Duration Detector [need Liang's data]
 During the development cycle, team members will post some issues in order to communicate other members.
-However, the time interval between two issue creation may vary dramatically.
-This detector can analyse time interval to decide whether it is too long or too short.
+However, the time duration between two issue creation may vary dramatically.
+This detector can analyse time duration to decide whether it is too long or too short.
 The result can reflect the process of each team.
-And we named it [issueTimeIntervalDetector.](https://github.com/SuperCh-SE-NCSU/Project2_badsmell/blob/zhewei/bad_smell_detector/issueTimeIntervalDetector.py) Below are pseudocode of algorithm we use to detect bad smells.
+And we named it [issueTimeDurationDetector.](https://github.com/SuperCh-SE-NCSU/Project2_badsmell/blob/zhewei/bad_smell_detector/issueTimeDurationDetector.py) Below are pseudocode of algorithm we use to detect bad smells.
 ```
-if issueTimeInterval > mean + 2*std_dev:
+if issueTimeDuration > mean + 2*std_dev:
-    Badsmell: Too long time interval between this issue and the last.
+    Badsmell: Too long time duration between this issue and the last.

-if issueTimeInterval < mean - 2*std_dev:
+if issueTimeDuration < mean - 2*std_dev:
-    Badsmell: Too little time interval between this issue and the last.
+    Badsmell: Too little time duration between this issue and the last.

 Otherwise:
-    Issue interval time is normal this time
+    Issue duration time is normal this time
 ```

 ####Result